TeX-Live/texlive-source/texk/gregorio/gregorio-src/UPGRADE.md

 ### Score reference macros

 If you were using `\scorereference`, `\GreScoreReference`, and/or `\grescorereference`, stop using them.
 If you need to capture the `manuscript-reference` header, use the new header capture feature (see GregorioRef for details).

+### Three descending notes

+Three descending notes that have no other markings (such as liquescentia) will now be rendered as a clivis followed by a punctum.
+The older, incorrect behavior was to group them as three punctums joined by `!`.
+If you prefer this behavior, explicitly separate the notes with `!`.

 ## 4.0